mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Abstract

 \section{Abstract}

-We build upon \texttt{vec2vec}, a procedure designed to align text embedding spaces without parallel data. \texttt{vec2vec} finds a near-perfect alignment, but it is expensive and unstable.
+We build upon \texttt{vec2vec}, a procedure designed to align embedding spaces without parallel data.
+While it usually finds a near-perfect alignment, it is expensive and unstable.
 We present \texttt{mini-vec2vec}, a simple and efficient alternative that is highly robust and incurs a much lower computational cost.
-Moreover, the learned mapping is a linear transformation.
-Our method consists of three main stages: a tentative matching of pseudo-parallel embedding vectors, transformation fitting, and iterative refinement.
-Our linear alternative exceeds the original instantiation of \texttt{vec2vec} by orders of magnitude in efficiency, while matching or exceeding their results.
-The method's stability and interpretable algorithmic steps facilitate scaling and unlock new opportunities for adoption in new domains and fields.
+Moreover, the transformation that \texttt{mini-vec2vec} learns is \textit{linear}.
+The method consists of three main stages: a tentative matching of pseudo-parallel embedding vectors, transformation fitting, and iterative refinement.
+Our linear alternative exceeds the original instantiation of \texttt{vec2vec} by orders of magnitude in efficiency, while matching or exceeding its alignment performance.
+The method's stability and interpretable steps facilitate scaling and unlock new opportunities for adoption in new domains and fields.